Order processing: the key to efficient operations

 Designing a warehouse around order processing

-The layout of an installation is subject to the number of orders prepared daily and to the variety of SKUs.
+The layout of a warehouse is subject to the number of orders prepared daily and to the variety of SKUs.
 Depending on the number of orders required, the following should be taken into account:

 - Picking area: to define how the picking zone should be set up, it’s crucial to analyze the characteristics of the actual orders, the size and weight of the unit loads, the distances the operators have to travel, and the location and position of the goods.